Buying A Property in La Marina Urbanisation, Alicante

 It's often difficult to predict a specific time frame for your purchase, if you have already obtained an NIE number, you can expect completion within 4-6 weeks.

-At Watson Real Estate, we always strive to make the buying process as smooth and efficient as possible
+At Watson Real Estate, we always strive to make the buying process as smooth and efficient as possible so that you can enjoy your villa in La Marina in a timely fashion.

 *Extensions of contracts can be arranged if both parties are in agreement.